Koch Industries: Secretly Funding the Climate Denial Machine

 © Gus Ruelas / Greenpeace

-View all data: Koch Foundations Funding to Climate Denial Groups
+View all data and primary source documents: Koch Foundations Funding to Climate Denial Groups

 About Our Data:

 Greenpeace uses 1997 as a benchmark year due to increased coordinated backlash against global climate negotiations leading to the Kyoto Protocol of 1998.
 We define climate change denial as “anyone who is obstructing, delaying or trying to derail policy steps that are in line with the scientific consensus that says we need to take rapid steps to decarbonize the economy.”

 We do this to hold accountable those who do not state their intentions honestly.
 Most modern lobbyists do not deny the irrefutable science indicating that our planet is warming, but instead deny the need for viable solutions — such as a cost on industrial carbon pollution, energy efficiency, clean energy alternatives to fossil fuels — as demonstrated by the science.

 Why focus on Charles Koch and David Koch?
 Many large foundations associated with corporate fortunes are active in financing climate denial groups — Anschutz, Bradley, Coors, DeVos, Dunn, Howard, Pope, Scaife, Searle, and Seid, to name a few.

 Unlike Koch, most of those fortunes did not come from owning a corporation like Koch Industries, historically rooted in fossil fuel operations.
 And none come as close as the Kochs in terms of decades-long focus on actively building a political influence network and coordinating other wealthy executives, corporations and families to dump amounts money into politics that not even the Koch brothers could afford.

 How Koch-funded Climate Denial Front Groups Work Together – Animation by Taki Oldham: